vemonet/rdflib-endpoint/README.md

 - Types, predicates and functions IRIs are generated from the provided namespace concatenated to their python counterpart following SPARQL naming conventions (classes in PascalCase, predicates and functions in camelCase).
 Default namespace is `urn:sparql-function:`
 - Return a list to emit multiple result rows
-- Return dataclasses to populate multiple variables.
+- Return dataclasses to populate multiple variables
-- Python defaults handle missing input values.
+- Python defaults handle missing input values
 - Add sparql codeblocks with a query example in the function docstring, these will be extracted and added as YASGUI queries tabs when deployed through the `SparqlEndpoint` or `SparqlRouter`
+- Properly annotating each function docstring enables `ds.generate_docs()` to automatically generate user friendly documentation that describes each SPARQL function and how to use it.

 > [!CAUTION]
 >